followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/70 dxVectorMap/1 Configuration/Configuration.md

 **-->

 <!--shortDescription-->
-An object that specifies configuration options for the **VectorMap** widget.
+An object that specifies configuration options for the  widget.
 <!--/shortDescription-->

 <!--fullDescription-->